alallier/reload/README.md

 Each will require different modes of installing.

-In case one you should install reload globally with `npm install reload -g`.
+In case one you should install reload globally with `npm install @tikui/reload -g`.
 Also with reload installed globally you can go to any directory with an HTML file and use the command reload to constantly watch it and reload it while you make changes.

 In case two you should install locally with `npm install --save-dev`, since this tool is to aid in development you should install it as a dev dependency.